What to Do During a Property Tax Collection Lawsuit in Texas

 Keep in mind that saying, “I did not receive my bill or tax statement,” is not an excuse.
 You will still be liable to pay your tax as well as any interest or penalties that have been accrued.
 In order to secure the payment of taxes on January 1, a tax lien is placed on all properties subject to taxes.
 Until the property taxes are paid, a lien exists in favor of the taxing unit or units responsible for taxation.
 On January 1, the property tax code places personal liability for the taxes on the owner of the property.

-How to Answer a Property Tax Lawsuit
+How to Respond to a Property Tax Lawsuit

-When faced with a property tax lawsuit in Texas, it’s critical to take immediate action to protect your property and financial stability.
-If you’ve been sued for delinquent property taxes, the first step is to carefully review the lawsuit notice and understand the details of the claim, including the amount owed and any associated penalties.
+Providing data on comparable properties can help support your claim.
 Respond promptly within the legal timeframe to avoid default judgments, which can escalate costs and risks.
 Explore options like contacting tax lenders who specialize in assisting homeowners behind on property taxes.
 These lenders often provide flexible repayment plans and do not require perfect credit, making them a practical solution to help you pay your property taxes and avoid foreclosure.
 Proactive communication with the taxing authority or a legal advisor can also help resolve the issue efficiently while minimizing additional legal and financial burdens.

 loan%20to%20pay%20property%20taxes.png

-Partnering with a Property Tax Loan Company
+Partnering with a Property Tax Loan Compan Like AFIC

 We offer our clients an affordable, hassle-free way to ensure that your account with the local government tax office is paid in full and will work out an easy repayment plan for you.
-AFIC can provide you with an instant quote quotation within a minute by completing the form on our homepage.
-For qualifying properties, We can help you pay off your delinquent taxes and offer you the following benefits:
+AFIC can provide you with an instant quote within a minute by completing the form on our homepage.
+For qualifying properties, we can help you pay off your delinquent taxes and offer you the following benefits:

 • Quick and completely online process